Our human body for kids unit study makes it to number one of our free e-book of ten science experiments that won't let you down!

 You'll find fun activities and experiments for all ages.

-We'll start with some human body activities for young children and move on up.
+We'll start with some human body activities for young children and move on up until you get to make an eyeball!

 Make a stethoscope.